fredmerlo/geofoodtruck/README.md

    - Development Operations (DevOps)

      The `GeoFoodTruck` Deploy and Test CI / CD pipeline, although unsophisticated, it is effective in representing a Minimum Viable Product to support DevOps.
-It very easily can be leveraged as a template for a green-field or POC projects.
+It very easily can be leveraged as a template for green-field or POC projects.

-     On a more robust DevOps implementations the team would have multi-stage deployments to various environments (Dev, Stage, Pre-Prod, Prod), the Test pipeline may have a scheduled Canary environment for spot-checks.
+     On more robust DevOps implementations the team would have multi-stage deployments to various environments (Dev, Stage, Pre-Prod, Prod), the Test pipeline may have a scheduled Canary environment for spot-checks.
 Automated Issue Ticket creation, Monitoring and Telemetry Notifications, the sky is the limit of what can be accomplished.

      However the basic workflow principles apply, Build changes, Deploy changes, Validate deployment.